desiredpersona/jekyll-test-site/_posts/2018-12-18-post-with-hero-minimal.md

     - header
 ---

-To add a hero image to any blog post header, simply add the following in that posts YAML front-matter.
+Showing off a beautiful hero image with a title and subtitle in any blog post header is a piece of cake.
+You just need the following in that posts YAML front-matter.

 ```yaml
 header: